nichoth/nichoth/src/_posts/dev-diary-website-state.md

 This means our server needs to be *a lot smarter*.
 Not the server, necessarily, but the build process, at least, now depends on some very smart JS.

-That's the part I'm note crazy about.
-Now we are relying on very smart (aka brittle) JS to do what we used to do by hand -- splitting bundles, attaching event listeners, linking files to pages.
+That's the part I'm not crazy about.
+Now we are relying on very smart (aka brittle) JS to do what we used to do by hand &mdash; splitting bundles, attaching event listeners, linking files to pages.
 We are trusting a compiler to do the things that are part of *the web* as a platform.